d-khan/cpp/labs/pointer_project.md

 ---

-# 🅿️ Part A — Raw Pointers to Stack Objects
+# 🅿️art A — Raw Pointers to Stack Objects

 ### Goal
 Practice pointer usage with stack objects.